pedrocaixeta/pylovo_fork/docs/source/classification/usage/usage.rst

 =========================================

 To fast track step 6  you can call :code:`get_parameters_for_clustering`.
 The optimal parameters for clustering are calculated and outputed in the console.
-They should then be inserted in :code:`clustering.config_clustering` as explained below.
+They should then be inserted in :code:`config/config_clustering.yaml` as explained below.

 The package :code:`examples_correlation_and_factor_analysis` has the tools to choose the parameters for clustering.
 In this work, it is proposed to choose the clustering parameters according to the factor analysis.